Lena435545/time-tracking-system/README.md

 This is a web-based time tracking application, developed as a practice project within IT application development training, aimed at deepening practical skills in development.
 It showcases the practical application of modern Java enterprise technologies and key software development principles.

-The project repository is available at [this link](https://github.com/Lena435545/time-tracking-system).
 ## Project Overview

 This project demonstrates the development of a complete enterprise web application using Spring Boot.
 It implements a time tracking system for employees with comprehensive user management, time logging functionality, and professional PDF report generation.